Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 - have had a donor transplant (allogeneic transplant)

-autoimmune diseasesuch as inflammatory bowel disease (IBS), coeliac disease or haemolytic anaemia
+- have an autoimmune disease such as inflammatory bowel disease (IBS), coeliac disease or haemolytic anaemia

 - have heart problems such as congestive heart failure, an abnormal heart beat (arrhythmia) or angina that isn’t controlled